 To solve this problem, JBoss EAP provides users with both a CLI tool and a simple REST API to perform complex administration tasks.

-In this blog, we will use the EAP CLI to deploy the helloworld-html5 Application on the secondary-server-group.
+In this article, we will use the EAP CLI to deploy the helloworld-html5 Application on the secondary-server-group.

 Remember, from parts one and two, that the management CLI is available through the native management interface configured in host-master.xml on 127.0.0.0:9999.